ucsb-cs16/w19/_lectures/lect05.md

 C++ first evaluates the leftmost of the two expressions joined by an `&&` or an `||`.
 If that gives enough information to determine the final value of the expression (independent of the value of the second expression), then C++ does not bother to evaluate the second expression.
 This is called **short-circuit evaluation**.
 (Savitch, p.114-115)
   * Order of operations can be the source of many bugs!
-  * Unintended consequences if you don't understand the order of operations that will take place in boolean/ arithmetic operations
+  * Unintended consequences will occur if you don't understand the order of operations that will take place in boolean/ arithmetic operations
   * Make sure to use parentheses where necessary to ensure operations execute in the order you intend